b11031371/my_bible_notes/2026-08-23/note_en.md

 **NKJV:** Ezekiel 45:1-8

-**1** "Moreover, when you divide the land by lot into inheritance, you shall set apart a district for the Lord, a holy section of the land; its length shall be twenty-five thousand cubits, and the width ten thousand.
+**1** Moreover, when you divide the land by lot into inheritance, you shall set apart a district for the Lord, a holy section of the land; its length shall be twenty-five thousand cubits, and the width ten thousand.
 It shall be holy throughout its territory all around.

 **2** Of this there shall be a square plot for the sanctuary, five hundred by five hundred rods, with fifty cubits around it for an open space.